ono-midori/ono-midori.github.io/techs/libevent.md

     const struct timeval *timeout_read, const struct timeval *timeout_write);
 ```

-Setting a timeout to NULL is supposed to remove it; however before Libevent 2.1.2-alpha this wouldn’t work with all event types.
-(As a workaround for older versions, you can try setting the timeout to a multi-day interval and/or having your eventcb function ignore BEV_TIMEOUT events when you don’t want them.)
+Setting a timeout to NULL is supposed to remove it; however before Libevent 2.1.2-alpha this wouldn't work with all event types.
+(As a workaround for older versions, you can try setting the timeout to a multi-day interval and/or having your eventcb function ignore BEV_TIMEOUT events when you don't want them.)

 The read timeout will trigger if the bufferevent waits at least timeout_read seconds while trying to read read.
 The write timeout will trigger if the bufferevent waits at least timeout_write seconds while trying to write data.